Skip to content

 6000

 The first three lines represents the header, separated by --.
 The testing framework will parse the file and register a GTest programatically.
+All e2e tests will have a prefix e2e_test_ when being registered, which is used to distinguish them from other internal tests. e.g. a e2e_test named BasicTest will be registered as a GTest named e2e_test_BasicTest.
 When it comes to the test case name, the provided example above would be equivalent to:

 ...